JesusASmx/SimpleNERtagger_ES/README.md

 The Huggingface pipeline already offers a few-lines solution for deploying a NER-tagger.
 This library also offers the follow features:

-1.- Masks text with the tags obtained by the Huggingface method so it saves to you the tedious part of coding a masker.
+1. Masks text with the tags obtained by the Huggingface method.
+Hence, it saves to you the tedious part of coding a masker.
-2.- Returns the tags in a well-ordered DataFrame format.
+2. Returns the tags in a well-ordered DataFrame format.
-3.- It also includes two tag types not supported by the standard NER-taggers of Huggingface: telephone numbers and email addresses.
+3. It also includes two **tag types** not supported by the standard Huggingface NER-taggers: telephone numbers and email addresses.

 ## Usage